 How to Create a Project Team Charter

-By | Updated November 2, 2017 | 6 min read
+By | Updated May 26, 2025 | 7 min read

 project sponsors

-I’m sure many of you are familiar with a project charter, a document defining the ‘raison d’etre’ of the project.
-The project charter outlines the proposed scope of work, requirements, timeline, resources, the definition of done, and project success factors.
-It’s a must-have document for any project and is a resource you will refer to during the project.
+The project charter is a living document that outlines the proposed scope of work, requirements, timeline, resources, the definition of done, and project success factors.
+It’s a must-have document that you will reference throughout the project.

-Let’s take at why you should develop a project team charter and what to include.
+Have you ever considered using a similar document to improve team collaboration?
+Let’s take a look at why you should develop a project team charter and what to include.

 Benefits of a Project Team Charter